stevenjpr/stevenjpr/HumanUserGuide.md

 ### What do you wish colleagues didn’t do?
 * *Think of the people you avoid at work.
 What are their characteristics?*

 I'm wary of "long talkers".
-Have you ever been in one of those meetings where one person monopilized the conversation for the entire meeting, yet you walk out wondering "what did he actually say"?
-On a somewhat related note, I'll also avoid someone whom I know will take 1/2 hour of my time talking about non-work stuff.
+Have you ever been in one of those meetings where one person monopilized the conversation for the entire meeting, yet you walk out wondering "what did they actually say"?
+On a somewhat related note, I'll also avoid someone whom I know will take 1/2 hour of my time talking about non-work stuff during the workday.

 ### How can people earn an extra gold star with you?
 * *Think of the time when a colleague puts a smile on your face.
 What did they just do?*

+Again, follow through comes to mind here.
+Earlier this week I emailed a dev saying that I need to report on the status of Feature X tomorrow, what are your thoughts on whether you can commit.
+His response was, "it's already done, here's the PR".
+Wonderful!

 ## About my interactions